 Mr. Bicker reported that the domestic stock manager group matched its target for the quarter (Domestic Stocks 6.2% vs. Domestic Equity Asset Class Target 6.2%) and outperformed for the year (Domestic Stock 30.3% vs. Domestic Equity Asset Class Target 30.2%).
-He said the international stock manager group outperformed for the quarter (International Stock 7.7% vs. International Equity Asset Class Target 7.4%) and for the year (International Stock 14.9% vs.

-International Equity Asset Class Target 14.5%).
+He said the international stock manager group outperformed for the quarter (International Stock 7.7% vs. International Equity Asset Class Target 7.4%) and for the year (International Stock 14.9% vs. International Equity Asset Class Target 14.5%).
 Mr. Bicker stated that the bond segment outperformed its target for the quarter (Bonds 2.4% vs. Fixed Income Asset Class Target 1.6%) and for the year (Bonds 7.5% vs. Fixed Income Asset Class Target 5.2%).
 He stated that the alternative investments returned 0.3% for the quarter and 6.1% for the year.
 He concluded his report with the comment that, as of September 30, 2012, the SBI was responsible for over \$62 billion in assets.

 Mr. Bicker referred members to Tab B of the meeting materials for an update on the budget and travel for the quarter.
 He reported that the Legislative Auditor is working on the financial audit of the SBI's operations for FY12 and that members will receive a copy of their report when it becomes available.
-He added that a draft of the SBI's FY12 Annual Report will also be distributed by early December.
-He also noted the tentative meeting dates for calendar year 2013.
-He stated that updated information on Sudan and Iran is also included in Tab B.
+He added that the draft of the SBI's FY12 Annual Report will be distributed by early December and he noted the tentative meeting dates for calendar year 2013.